beckym223/manual_work/E6_long_edited.md

 It is really agriculture that is affected.
 But even if agricultural productivity declined by a third over the next half century, the per
-1An imaginative discussion is in Jesse H. Ausubel (1991).

 ### ---Economics-1992-0-08.txt---